-A hit-and-run driver knocked a motocyclist off his bike after losing control of a car he had taken from his father without permission.
+A hit-and-run driver knocked a motocyclist off his bike after losing control of a car he had stolen from his father.

 Dinolee Donnelly, who was over the drink-drive limit, had taken the Vauxhall Astra from outside of his father's house in South Shields and hit the victim, who was in his early 70s and suffered a broken wrist alongside other injuries, in Leam Lane.